 Well, while planning our trip I also looked up public transit options.
 I used Google Maps and metro.net (metro is the biggest public transit company in LA) to find out how long it would take us to get from A to B by car and by public transit.
-Turned out that public transit would take us two or three times longer to get somewhere than if we went by car.
-Of course, Google Maps doesn’t take into account any traffic jams, but then again, buses also get stuck in traffic…
+Turned out that taking public transportation would take us two or three times longer driving through Los Angeles in every case.
+Of course, Google Maps doesn't take into account any traffic jams, but then again, buses also get stuck in traffic…

 … just go get that rental car.
 You'll be soooo much more flexible with it!
 Plus, it'll safe you a bunch of time in comparison with when you use public transport.
 Just avoid the freeways and downtown LA during rush hour.

 Don't forget travel insurance